Inside former Home and Away star's fall from grace

 The request to grant bail to undergo rehabilitation was refused, with the magistrate saying the protection of the community was the court's top priority.

-Magistrate Viney described Dean as an "intelligent" young man who could become a contributing member of the community if he decided to get help for his drug issues.
+Viney described Dean as an "intelligent" young man who could become a contributing member of the community if he got help for his drug issues.

 "But that is in his hands," she said.